Adding API Endpoints

 type: string

-description: Said "Hello, World!" successfully
+description: Said "Hello, name!" successfully

 The Endpoint Handler

-Create the file app/root.py and add this to it.
+Create the file app/greet.py with this content.